The next time we go out to eat, we’ll get $20 off our meal just because we have a habit of making reservations.

 If you get a chance to spend less, jump on it.
 If you can easily cut back in an area without feeling like you’ve lost something critical to your well-being (a la not getting the $4 coffee every single day).

-Do this in all your spending categories, and you might find paying attention to the details adds up to a lot of money freed up each month that you can then dedicate to investing to grow real wealth.
+Do this in all your spending categories, and you might find paying attention to the little money details like these adds up to a lot of money freed up each month that you can then dedicate to investing to grow real wealth.

 There’s a Difference Between Being Cheap and Being Mindful